php-carteblanche/core/doc/Controllers.md

 -   **a Response object** which will replace the global response prepared by the Kernel.

+## Error pages

+CarteBlanche is designed to handle some default error behavior for HTML errors with 403, 404 and 500 status.
+In `dev` mode, errors are rendered as a development information page with back traces and various environment objects and infos.
+In `prod` mode, each error message and back traces is logged and a "user friendly" page is rendered and quickly overloadable in your controllers.

 ----
 **(c) 2013-2014 [Les Ateliers Pierrot](http://www.ateliers-pierrot.fr/)** - Paris, France - Some rights reserved.